OpenLLMteam/openllm/CHECKLIST.md

 **Deployed By**: _______________
 **Version**: 1.0.0

-Good luck with your Discord LLM Bot! 🎉
+Good luck with OpenLLM! 🎉